Anacostia Community Museum: Origins

 The Anacostia Community Museum was originally described as "an experimental store-front museum" by the Smithsonian Institution in 1966.
 Smithsonian Secretary S. Dillon Ripley intended for the museum to serve as an outreach opportunity to bring more African Americans to the National Mall to visit Smithsonian museums.
 The idea, which rose from a Smithsonian-hosted conference in 1966, came into reality in March 1967, when the Smithsonian acquired the Carver Theater in the Anacostia neighborhood.
 The Smithsonian sought community support, and a council of local Anacostia residents came together to advise on the project.
 John Kinard was appointed director of the museum in June 1967.
 A pastor and activist during the Civil Rights Movement, Kinard was heavily involved in the Anacostia neighborhood, and he made sure that the young people of the neighborhood were involved in the creation of the museum.
 Every week, the museum's Neighborhood Advisory Committee of community members would meet to help plan the programming and exhibitions.
 Staff and community members worked side by side to change the building from a defunct movie theater into an exhibition space.
 The community also assisted in choosing what objects would be displayed.

 The Anacostia Neighborhood Museum opened on September 15, 1967.
 The museum had eight staff members, and only one was permanent.
 There were no curators or researchers or librarians.
-A life-size fiberglass model of a Tricerotops, which in 1968 would appear as "Uncle Beazley" in the children's television movie, The Enormous Egg, and which is now near Lemur Island in the National Zoological Park (the National Zoo), attended the museum's opening.
+A life-size fiberglass model of a Triceratops, which in 1968 would appear as "Uncle Beazley" in the children's television movie, The Enormous Egg, and which is now near Lemur Island in the National Zoological Park (the National Zoo), attended the museum's opening.

 In 1968, the museum hired a staff photographer and a photography lab was opened on site.
 The museum would not become part of the Smithsonian Institution's federal budget until 1970.
 That year, the Anacostia Research Center was founded, with funding from the Carnegie Corporation, to create an oral history program.
 The museum hired its first historian, Louise Daniel Hutchinson, in 1971.
 By 1972, the museum had ten full-time, permanent staff members, working within three departments: director's office, education, and a research and exhibitions department.
 The museum found it challenging to incorporate the community into its planning processes as it grew larger, and more developed processes formed to incorporate the community into exhibits.
 The Neighborhood Advisory Committee, which consisted of ninety people, was cut down in size and renamed the Board of Directors.